 Teaching Ethics through Literature

 Teaching Ethics through Literature provides in-depth understanding of a new and exciting shift in the fields of English education, Literature, Language Arts, and Literacy through exploring their connections with ethics.
-The book pioneers an approach to integrating ethics in the teaching of Literature.
+The book pioneers an approach to integrating ethics in the teaching of literature.
 This has become increasingly relevant and necessary in our globally connected age.
 A key feature of the book is its integration of theory and practice.
 It begins with a historical survey of the emergence of the ethical turn in Literature education and grounds this on the ideas of influential Ethical Philosophers and Literature scholars.
-Most importantly, it provides insights into how teachers can engage students in ethical concerns through rich on-the-ground case studies of high school Literature teachers in Australia, Singapore and the United States.
+Most importantly, it provides insights into how teachers can engage students in ethical concerns and apply practices of Ethical Criticism using rich on-the-ground case studies of high school Literature teachers in Australia, Singapore and the United States.

 Table of Contents

 1. Introduction: The Significance of Ethics in the Teaching of Literature 2.
 Objectives: Ethics as the Philosophical End of Literature Education 3.
 Curriculum: Developing Cosmopolitan-mindedness through Ethical Inquiry 4.
 Texts: Applying Ethical Criticism to Interpreting Literature 5.
 Pedagogy: Building a Critical-Ethical Community of Readers 6.
 Values: Developing Ethical Character through Dispositional Routines 7.
 Conclusion: Literature Education and the Hospitable Imagination